snowmac/RobotGuide/ChatGPT/non-tech/ideas_for_videos.md

 14. ChatGPT: Compare and contrast Model 4 and 3.5
 15. ChatGPT: How to process and handle images
     - https://help.openai.com/en/articles/8400551-image-inputs-for-chatgpt-faq
+16. How to use Bing with ChatGPT: https://help.openai.com/en/articles/8077698-how-do-i-use-chatgpt-browse-with-bing-to-search-the-web

 # Intermediate / Borderline technical videos
 16. APIs, how to use the ChatGPT API